voxmedia/lightbike/README.md

 ### Imperfections

-- Lightbike sprinkles `browsermobproxy.log` and `browsertime.log` files into whatever directory in which it is run.
-Probably want to add those to your `.gitignore` - I hope to improve this very soon.
 - As mentioned, this is not a headless test but I would like to hide the browser when running tests in the near future.
 This would make it easier to hook Lightbike into some sort of automated tests via grunt/gulp watchers - if desired.
 - It's new.
 Let me know if something is broken / not quite right / needs a new feature.